What is Bitcoin?

 Will I receive a tax invoice?

-Yes, we send a tax invoice to your email address showing the breakdown of fees and pricing for every order you create.
+Yes, we email you a tax invoice with the breakdown of fees and pricing for every individual order.